kbm-ky/tiny-basic/README.md

 Expressions are limited to numbers and variable names (but `PRINT` can also print strings).

 Numbers are limited to 16-bit integers.
-(Don't be surprised if you overflow/underflow doint math operations.)
+(Don't be surprised if you overflow/underflow doing math operations.)

 Mathematical operators are `+`, `-`, `*`, and `/` (integer division of course).